Erislandy Lara: Lara vs. Alvarez

 In his next fight, Lara ranked #2 by the WBA at super welterweight, fought Ramon Alvarez, the brother of Canelo Alvarez, who was ranked #6 by the WBA, for the vacant WBA super welterweight title.
 Lara labeled the fight personal because of his history with the Alvarez family.
 Lara dominated the fight and stopped Alvarez within two rounds, to earn yet another title belt in his career.

 Lara vs. Vendetti

 In his first title defence, Lara faced WBA #11, Greg Vendetti.
 Vendetti showed a lot of courage and fight, but Lara was simply too good for him, outboxing him in almost every round of the fight.
 All three judges saw it that way, as Lara won the fight via unanimous decision in his second successful title defence.

+WBA middleweight champion

+Lara vs. Zerafa

+On March 30, 2024 at T-Mobile Arena in Las Vegas, Lara defeated Michael Zerafa via second-round TKO and made the second successful defense of his WBA middleweight title.

+Lara vs. Garcia

+Lara is scheduled to make the third defense of his WBA middleweight title against Danny Garcia at T-Mobile Arena in Las Vegas on September 14, 2024.